-Ultimately, the initiative to attract more women in the field must begin with us.
+Ultimately, the initiative to attract more women into the field must begin with us.
 Women have been successful in creating outreach programs tailored for young girls and professional women.
-These communities provide training to basic programming skills, ongoing mentorship programs and a network of women at different levels.
+These communities provide training in basic programming skills, ongoing mentorship programs, and a network of women at different levels.

 Empowering women’s success

-More companies are participating in encouraging inclusivity, and they are partnering with the women communities to drive change.
+More companies are participating in encouraging inclusivity, and they are partnering with female communities to drive change.

 Role models in tech

-Having female representation in the field does not only inspire but also drives change to some of the issues we have faced in the past, like gender biases systems.
-Whitney Wolfe Herd, the founder and CEO of Bumble, is an example of what a female perspective can bring into tech.
-Bumble is the safest female-friendly dating app, the first to ever let only the women make the first move.
+Having female representation in the field not only inspires, but also drives change to some of the issues we have faced in the past, like gender bias systems.
+Whitney Wolfe Herd, the founder, and CEO of Bumble, is an example of what a female perspective can bring into tech.
+Bumble is the safest female-friendly dating app, the first to ever let only women make the first move.

 The future is bright